-The Virginia Association of School Personnel Administrators has named Thomas DiRoma, Lynchburg College’s assistant director of student involvement, the Outstanding New Professional for 2017.
+The Virginia Association of School Personnel Administrators has named Thomas DiRoma, University of Lynchburg’s assistant director of student involvement, the Outstanding New Professional for 2017.
 The award was announced at the Virginia Student Services Conference last week.

 DiRoma was recognized for his constant investment in the student experience at Lynchburg.